 It is important to note that account sales payments are noted on end of day/register closure invoices posted to QuickBooks Online.
 This is to balance payments already assigned to their original invoice in QuickBooks Online.

-If you received payment for the sale in Vend, you'll need to reconcile the payment when it's deposited into your bank account and appears in your QuickBooks Online payment feed.
+If you received payment for the sale in Retail POS, you'll need to reconcile the payment when it's deposited into your bank account and appears in your QuickBooks Online payment feed.

 Remember, this payment will likely be combined with the deposits for the daily sales/register close amounts for that day in your account (whether that is cash or card payments).